EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Slot Antenna
 ![Slot Antenna](Types_of_Antenna/Slot-Antenna.jpg)
-Figure 1.5: Fabricated Slot Antenna.
+*Figure 1.45: Fabricated Slot Antenna.
 This aperture-type radiator illustrates Babinet's Principle of complementary structures.
 By exciting a rectangular opening in a conductive plane, the antenna produces a radiation pattern similar to a dipole but with orthogonal polarization.
 Its low-profile design is representative of antennas used in aerodynamic and conformal surface applications.*

 #### Theory & Function
 A slot antenna consists of a metal surface (in this case, the copper on your PCB) with a narrow rectangular slot cut out of it.
 When you apply an RF voltage across the narrowest part of the slot, it radiates electromagnetic waves.